RUSSIA: Alleged "missionary activity" prosecutions continue

-In 2012 prosecutors in Tomsk tried to ban 'The Bhagavad Gita As It Is', a key text for Hare Krishna devotees which is not the same as the Bhagavad Gita, as "extremist".
+In 2012 prosecutors in Tomsk tried to ban 'The Bhagavad Gita As It Is', a key text for Hare Krishna devotees consisting of a translation of and commentary on the Bhagavad Gita, as "extremist".
 The attempt failed after a public outcry in both Russia and India (see F18News 21 March 2012 http://www.forum18.org/Archive.php?article_id=1682).
-After a controversial attempt to outlaw a Koranic commentary as "extremist", the Extremism Law was changed on 23 November 2015 to prohibit "extremism" bans on some but not all the major sacred texts of so-called "traditional religions" (see Forum 18's "extremism" Russia religious freedom survey http://www.forum18.org/
+After a controversial attempt to outlaw a Koranic commentary as "extremist", the Extremism Law was changed on 23 November 2015 to prohibit "extremism" bans on some but not all the major sacred texts of so-called "traditional religions" (see Forum 18's "extremism" Russia religious freedom survey http://www.forum18.org/Archive.php?article_id=2215).

 Book destruction order overturned